mikulatomas/fcapsy-experiments/README.md

 # fcapsy-experiments

-📦 Package of experiments for fcapsy [fcapsy](https://github.com/mikulatomas/fcapsy) library.
+📦 Package of experiments for [fcapsy](https://github.com/mikulatomas/fcapsy) library.

 Work in progress.